Subaru Crosstrek Valuation: 53 used car listings analysed

 What fuel types are available for the Subaru Crosstrek?

-The most popular fuel type for the Subaru Crosstrek is plug-in hybrid.
+The predominant fuel variant for the Subaru Crosstrek is plug-in hybrid.

 Fuel options for Subaru Crosstrek:

 For short journeys, electric cars, plug-in hybrids or petrol cars are obvious choices.
 For longer daily commutes, a modern electric car is often suitable - especially if you can charge at home or at work.
-In a few cases with long journeys and limited charging infrastructure, diesel can be a practical solution.
-Remember that diesel engines with high emissions are prohibited from entering cities in various countries.
+For those who drive long distances and don't have access to charging, diesel cars can still be an option.
+Consider that in many countries, cities have banned the entry of diesel engines with high emissions.

-3. Fuel efficiency: Hybrids are distinguished by their fuel efficiency, combining a petrol engine with an electric motor.
-This economical use of fuel can bring about significant savings in fuel costs over time.
+3. Fuel efficiency: Hybrid cars are known for their fuel efficiency, combining a petrol engine with an electric motor.
+This fuel-efficiency can culminate in notable cost savings on fuel in the long run.

 5. Government incentives: In the UK, lower road taxation is typically applied to hybrid vehicles, attributed to their lesser CO2 emissions.
-Hybrids could be subject to lower or zero congestion fees in areas like central London, depending on the degree of their emissions.
+In some areas, like central London, hybrids may qualify for reduced or no congestion charges, depending on their emission levels.

 • Ford Transit Custom

-With a current inventory of 6,001 available models on AutoUncle, the Ford Puma Gen-E stands out as the top alternative to the Subaru Crosstrek.
-On average, the Ford Puma Gen-E costs £16,790.
+With a current inventory of 4,152 available models on AutoUncle, the Ford Transit Custom stands out as the top alternative to the Subaru Crosstrek.
+On average, the Ford Transit Custom costs £14,999.